International Society for Krishna Consciousness

 Allen Ginsberg was still involved in the movement, or at least interested and on its fringes.
 He appeared on the 1968 album Tenderness Junction by The Fugs, chanting the mantra.

 Bhaktivedanta Swami kept traveling, and chanting, and writing an enormous amount.
-He translated a large volume of classic Vedic scripture into English, accompanying the translation with commentary.
+He translated a large body of classic Vedic scripture into English, accompanying the translation with commentary.
 Bhagavad-Gita As It Is is the most prominent of these.

 The four legs of Dharma or natural law, the behaviors necessary for maintaining the natural order, are;